-The K 100 LT is entering the 1995 model year without any changes, and the K 1100 LT Special Edition remains in BMW's line-up, albeit in a new colour (see the following description for details).
+The K 1100 LT Special Edition remains within the range, but now comes in a new colour (see the following description for more details).

 The K 100 success story

 Launching the all-new K 100 Series in autumn 1983, BMW started a dual product strategy, four-cylinder liquid-cooled models supplementing the proven two-cylinder Boxers and being joined in 1985 by the K 75 Series featuring three-cylinder power units derived from the K 100.
 The K models were also the first motorcycles to be produced in large numbers featuring both electronic ignition and fuel injection.